Zyama pulled out his military ID, stuck it in the guard’s face and ordered to open the door.

 “Is he in my garrison?”

-Colonel looked me over from the feet to the top of my head like I was a fashion model.
+The colonel looked me over from the feet to the top of my head as if a fashion model walked into his cabinet.

 “How long he’s got to go?” he said.

-“This is an anti-missile defence training unit, Captain, and you bring me a ghost?
+“This is an anti-missile defense training unit, Captain, and you bring me a ghost?
 What am I supposed to do with him?”

 “I’ll take him back in two or three weeks.”